Adityakunwar0/Authentication-System-Using-Spring-Boot-Reactjs-BootStrap/readme.md

-# Authentication & Profile APIs
+# Full-Stack-Authentication-System-with-Spring-Boot-React-

+## Frontend – ReactJS Setup

+This project uses ReactJS for the frontend with routing, context-based state management, Bootstrap styling, and user feedback using react-toastify.

+### Key Technologies and Libraries Used
+ - React Router DOM
+ - Bootstrap
+ - Bootstrap Icons
+ - React Toastify
+ - React axios

+### Pages and Routes
+ - Public or protected landing page after login
+  - Route : /
+  - Component : Home.jsx
+ - User authentication with form
+  - Route : /login
+  - Component : Login.jsx
+ - Password reset using email OTP
+  - Route : /reset-password
+  - Component : ResetPassword.jsx
+ - OTP verification for email confirmation
+  - Route : /email-verify
+  - Component : EmailVerify.jsx

+## Backend - Spring Boot Setup

-This Spring Boot backend provides secure authentication using JWT, with support for login, logout, registration, password reset via OTP, and email verification.
+This project uses ReactJS for the frontend with routing, context-based state management, Bootstrap styling, and user feedback using react-toastify.This Spring Boot backend provides secure authentication using JWT, with support for login, logout, registration, password reset via OTP, and email verification.
 Below is a summary of key features implemented in the AuthController and ProfileController.

-## Features
+### Features
  - User Registration
    - Registers new users via /register.
    - Sends a welcome email on successful signup.